Clinical Programme Manager, Genomics Medicine Ireland

 Genomic research offers the possibility of more targeted, personalised, precision treatments that promise better patient outcomes.

-“The hope is that this research will help us understand diabetes in more detail, and potentially identify drug targets for novel therapeutics for Type 1, Type 2 and rare forms of the disease.”
+“The hope is that this research will help us understand all forms of diabetes in more detail, and potentially identify drug targets for novel therapeutics for Type 1, Type 2 and rare forms of the disease.”

-Naturally, this research wouldn’t be possible without patient participation.
+Naturally, in this case, this research wouldn’t be possible without patient participation.
 “We’re very grateful for the people who participate in our studies,” says Abby Langtry, GMI’s Director of Patient Advocacy and Community Engagement.

 “We believe that every patient has the right to participate in research of this kind, should they so choose.”